CodeYourFuture/curriculum/content/fundamentals/blocks/next-steps/index.md

 In this section, you have a set of questions/tasks to orient you towards what is coming next in the course.

-Get into pairs with somebody you've not paired up with today and try figuring out the answers/solutions to the following questions/tasks:
+Get into pairs with somebody you've not paired up with today and try figuring out the answers/solutions to the following questions/tasks.

+{{<note type="warning">}}
+If you're unsure about the answer to any of the questions below, start a thread in Slack to clarify the answer (unless there is already a thread discussing this matter)
+{{</note>}}

 1. Using the [curriculum website](https://curriculum.codeyourfuture.io/), locate the setup page and the prep page for sprint 1 of the upcoming Induction module.
 1. List the things you need to install ( if anything ) for the upcoming module.
 1. Check you can find the backlog page for the Induction sprint.
 Double check you've copied all the issues from the backlog over to your Course Planner.
 1. Double check you've copied all the issues from the backlog over to your Course Planner.
 1. Identify all the issues with 🔑 icon that are marked as **Priority**.
 What does the **Priority icon** 🔑 mean?
-1. Which day ⏰ should you start the prep work for the upcoming Induction module?
+1. When ⏰ should you start the prep work for the upcoming Induction module?
 1. Experiment with your project planner: can you filter by Size, Week 1, Tech ed, PD etc.?

 ## For volunteers